 Meat-filled pockets of dough are a common element of cuisines around the world.
 Italy has its Raviolis or Tortellinis, China its Baozi and Poland its Pierogis.
 And then there is Manti from Turkey!
-Manti is served with a cold, yogurt-based sauce with garlic and mint and topped with another sauce made from butter and spicy paprika powder.
+Manti is served with a cold, yogurt-based sauce with garlic and mint and topped with another sauce made from butter and spicy paprika powder or so-called Salça.
 Fried peppers are a common substitute for the red paprika sauce.

 Manti is a traditional specialty from the Kayseri region but exists thoughout the country today.
 While it is still common to make the dough pockets at home, they are also available ready-made in the convenience food department of any larger supermarket in Turkey.
+If there is no Turkish supermarket near you, you can simply order the little dumplings online.
 As alternatives to meat are becoming more and more popular, Manti even exists as vegetarian versions with tofu or potato cubes.

 The little dumplings supposedly have their origin in central Asia where they are also prevalent today in various forms.
 In Turkey, they have been around since the 16th century.
 Traditionally, making Manti was a task of housewives who would sit together with other women of the family or the neighborhood.
 This was a common habit for complicated dishes as the company and a bit of chit-chat and gossip would make the work more fun.
 At the same time, young girls would quickly learn from the other women and gain practice in cooking.